 No letter of recommendation will be written by any of the music therapy faculty until authorization of the candidate's eligibility is received from the School of Music Academic Advisor.

-- Nine to 12 months before the date you actually want to begin your internship you should have narrowed your list of potential internship sites to four to six.
+Nine to 12 months before the date you actually want to begin your internship you should have narrowed your list of potential internship sites to four to six.
+Only four applications can be active at any time.
 Send a letter of introduction including:

 - Your date of eligibility and desired starting dates.

 - A brief description of your clinical experiences.

 - The reason(s) you have selected this site for an application.